nandinit02/Tindog-Tinder-for-dogs/README.md

 # Tindog-Tinder-for-dogs
-This is my Bootstrap practice project!
-I used this project to make a fully responsive fictional dating site for dogs using HTML, CSS, and Bootstrap.
+This is a fictional dating website for dogs that I made using Bootstrap, HTML and CSS.
+To run the website, just download the files and open "index.html" using any browser.
+I have worked only on the front-end part of the website.
+This website is fully responsive and works perfectly fine on mobile phones, tablets, etc.